sameer-goel/aws-machine-learning/02_Data_Prepration.md

 - Note: Some algorithms like **decision trees** and **random forests** aren’t sensitive to features on different scales
 - Common choices (both for linear)
     - Mean/variance standardization
-    - MinMaxscaling
+    - MinMaxScaling

-### 2.a Normalization/Min-Max scaling: Transoform the between 0 and 1, but Outliers can create problems
+### 2.a Normalization/Min-Max scaling: Transform the between 0 and 1, but Outliers can create problems
 so its good to remove any outliers before doing normalization (random-cut forest can be used with outliers).
 <img src="https://i.imgur.com/d3FL118.png" height="200" />